9 Ways on How to Cool a Room Without Aircon in Singapore

 2. Install and Maximize Ceiling Fans

-Ceiling fans represent one of the most energy-efficient alternatives to air conditioning in Singapore.
-While they don’t actually lower the air temperature, they create a wind-chill effect that makes you feel cooler by evaporating perspiration from your skin.
+Ceiling fans are one of the most energy-efficient alternatives to air conditioning in Singapore, creating a wind-chill effect that helps you keep cool at home without aircon.

 Proper Ceiling Fan Usage